itzmeanjan/locate/README.md

 # locate

-A Flutter plugin to work with Android Location Services(GPS/ Network).
+A Flutter plugin to fetch GPS/ Network based Location Data Feed on Android.

 **This flutter plugin is readily availble for [use](https://pub.dev/packages/locate).**